bgoldman/equio/README.md

   `bytes32 _password_hash` : Keccak256 hash of the kill switch password.
 Must start with 0x.

   `uint256 _earliest_buy_block` : Earliest block that sale address will accecpt funds.
-If this is not needed set to 0.
+Set to 0 if not needed.

   `uint256 _earliest_buy_time` : Earliest unix time that sale address will accecpt funds.
-If this is not needed set to 0.
+Set to 0 if not needed.

 - Record the address of the new Equio contract returned by the generate function.